-Charlie Ginex enters his fifth season as head coach of the Kean men's volleyball program in the 2017-18 school year.
+Charlie Ginex enters his sixth season as head coach of the Kean men's volleyball program in the 2018-19 school year.

 In his first season at the helm in 2014, the Cougars finished the season with their highest-ever ranking – No. 9 in the AVCA national poll – and took the national runner-up to five sets on their home floor in the NCAA Championship Quarterfinals.
 Ginex was named the Skyline Coach of the Year in his debut.
 Kean ended the season with a 26-8 record, tying the 2013 squad with the best mark in the four-year history of the program.
 The Cougars completed the first perfect (14-0) regular season in Skyline Conference history and won their third-consecutive Skyline Conference regular season and tournament championships.